 Both Emeritus Prof Warner and Honorary Prof Feast received an A rating in 2009 from the National Research Foundation in recognition of their world-leading research.
 Emeritus Prof Warner received an honorary doctorate (DSc - honoriscausa) from the University of Cape Town and was elected Fellow at the University College London.
-He furthermore was made a Fellow of the Third World Academy of Science.
+He furthermore was made a Fellow of the Third World Acad- Prof de Blok is a member of the MeerKAT emy of Science.